Strategies to Manage Project Delays and Mitigate Customer Disruptions

 • Asana: Clean interface, easy to track tasks and conversations, good for small to medium teams.

-• Trello: Visual Kanban boards, flexible and adaptable, great for agile teams.
+• Trello: Visual Kanban boards are flexible and adaptable, great for agile teams.

 • ClickUp: All-in-one solution with tasks, documents, communication, and reporting features, best for teams handling complex projects.